viktorfrom/e7020e_bare/README.md

 Notice, the process name is truncated for some reason...

-If this did not help you can check if some other client has aquired the port, and kill the intruder accordingly.
+If this did not help you can check if some other client has acquired the port, and kill the intruder accordingly.
 (In this case it was the gdb process so the above method would have worked, but in general it could be another process blocking the port.)

 ``` console
 $ lsof -i :3333